The Ultimate Cockroach Prevention Guide For Dallas Homeowners

 Once you have made your home less attractive to cockroaches, you will want to seal off their points of entry.
 This can be done using a caulking gun and a careful eye.
 Once you have your caulking gun, search your home’s exterior for any gaps, cracks, or openings cockroaches might use to get inside.
 Check your home’s foundation, along the exterior of window and door frames, and around utility piping.
 It also helps to have door sweeps on all exterior doors.

 How To Identify A Cockroach Infestation

 When cockroaches get into homes, they leave behind a few obvious signs.
 The first thing you should look out for is a lingering unpleasant odor in the air, much like the smell of oil that has gone bad.
 The second good indication of a cockroach infestation is their fecal matter and shed skins.
 These remnants can be found throughout homes, especially near where cockroaches hide, such as under appliances and around tight cracks and crevices.

 How To Deal With A Cockroach Infestation

 Once cockroaches get into a home, they can be a pain to get rid of.
-At Cantu Pest & Termite, we offer comprehensive cockroach control plans for your Dallas home designed to effectively remove and keep out unwanted roach invaders from your Dallas home.
+At Cantu Pest & Termite, we offer comprehensive pest control plans for your Dallas home designed to effectively remove and keep out unwanted roach invaders from your Dallas home.

 Reach out to us today to schedule an inspection or service visit for your Dallas property.
 Our team is standing by and ready to find your answer to pests.